Charlotte Sena kidnapper’s ransom note details revealed

 Craig Ross wrote a ransom note ‘with the intent to compel the payment of monies as ransom for [Charlotte],’ according to court records

-New details have emerged surrounding the ransom note that led detectives to the nine-year-old Charlotte Sena’s whereabouts.
+New details have emerged surrounding the ransom note that led detectives to nine-year-old Charlotte Sena’s whereabouts.

 New York Governor Kathy Hochul announced during a press conference on Monday night that Charlotte had been found safe nearly 48 hours after she vanished from Moreau Lake State Park in Saratoga County on Saturday evening.
 The little girl had asked her parents to go on a solo bike trip but later failed to return to their campsite.